 - Develop a solid recovery network that eliminates social isolation.

 Sticking to a tailor-made plan can lower the risk of relapse and better equip you to navigate the road to long-term recovery.
-But what do main treatment types look like?

-How to Help Someone With a Norco Addiction
+How to Help a Loved One

 When someone in the family is struggling with addiction, we must learn effective strategies that can help them change.
 A 16 week course is doing that.
 The CRAFT (Community Reinforcement and Family Training). program focuses on changing interactions within the family when addiction occurs.
 CRAFT’s main goals are: